The Six Best Hikes in Spain

 For: Lovers of tree-lined trails and craggy peaks which tower above spectacular coastal coves

 Costa Brava translates to ‘rugged coast’—and with its steep cliffs and rocky coastal coves, it’s easy to see how the jaw-dropping region of Spain earned its name.
 For hikers, the Costa Brava offers a chance to explore the best of the Mediterranean by foot.
 Hike the impressive coastline and follow centuries-old footpaths from cliffs to secluded bays.
 Be enchanted by pristine beaches and crystal-clear water cupped by forested hillsides.
-Sip local wine and cheers to hiking scenic coastal trails on our Costa Brava Walking tour.
+Sip local wine and cheers to hiking scenic coastal trails on our Costa Brava to Spanish Pyrenees Walking & Hiking Tour.

 3. Spanish Pyrenees